elyezer/elyezer.github.io/content/posts/2018-06-07-running-ui-tests-on-travis.md

 scripts were placed into a ``scripts`` directory on the projects repository's root directory.

-To make it more visually appealing on Travis let's run UI tests using `build stages <https://docs.travis-ci.com/user/build-stages/>`_.
+To make it more visually appealing on Travis let's run UI tests using [build stages](https://docs.travis-ci.com/user/build-stages/).
 Below are the definitions for the jobs to run tests using both Chrome and Firefox on separated jobs.
 The environment variable ``NAME`` is there just provide context on Travis UI since you can't set jobs name as of now.
 On the ``before_install``